NTSB investigating Minn. freight train collision; none hurt

 NTSB investigating Minn. freight train collision; none hurtNew

 ST. PAUL, Minn.
-(AP) — Federal authorities are investigating how two freight trains collided in St. Paul.
-National Transportation Safety Board spokesman Eric Weiss says a Union Pacific freight train and a Canadian Pacific freight train collided around 5 p.m.
-Wednesday.
-He says preliminary information indicates that one locomotive and one railcar derailed but no one was hurt and no hazardous materials were released.
-He says a team of NTSB investigators has been dispatched to the scene.
-He had no further information.
-Union Pacific spokeswoman Susan Stevens confirmed the collision and that no one was hurt.
-She said the circumstances are under investigation.
-No one from Canadian Pacific returned a message.
+(AP) — Federal authorities are investigating how three freight trains collided in St. Paul.
+Canadian Pacific spokesman Andy Cummings says the collision occurred around 5 p.m.
+Wednesday near a rail yard on the city’s southeast side.
+He says a Canadian Pacific freight train, a BNSF train and a Union Pacific freight train were involved in the crash.
+He says two Canadian Pacific locomotives, a Union Pacific locomotive and a BNSF lumber car all derailed.
+He says no one was hurt and no hazardous materials were involved.
+National Transportation Safety Board spokesman Eric Weiss says the agency has dispatched a team of investigators to the scene.